grab/engineering-blog/_posts/2021-05-24-building-hyper-self-service-distributed-tracing-feedback-system.md

     *   Different services share the same Elastic Cloud Enterprise (ECE) cluster, but they create their own daily file indices so the costs can be split fairly.
 *   Better support for data mining, prediction stats and feedback
     *   Kafka stream data are simultaneously written to AWS S3.
 DA/DS can use the PrestoDB SQL query engine to mine the data.
     *   There is an internal web portal for viewing Archivist logs.
-Customer service teams and Ops can use no-risk data to address CE tickets, while DA, DS and developers can view high-risk data for code/rule debugging.
+Customer service teams and Ops can use no-risk data to address GS tickets, while DA, DS and developers can view high-risk data for code/rule debugging.
 *   A reduction of development days to support new business launches
     *   Previously, it took a week to modify and deploy the ActionTrace data schema.
 Now, it only takes several minutes to configure event schemas in the user portal.
-*   Saves time in RiskOps/CE investigations
+*   Saves time in RiskOps/GS investigations
     *   With the new web UI which has access control in place, the different roles in the company, like Customer service and Data analysts, can access the Archivist events with different levels of permissions.
     *   It takes only a few clicks for them to find the relevant events that impact the drivers/passengers.